 Symptoms often get worse slowly over time.
 Most often, symptoms will be on one side of the body, but may involve both legs.

 Symptoms are more likely to be present or get worse when you stand or walk.
 They often lessen or disappear when you sit down or lean forward.
-Most people with spinal stenosis cannot walk for a long period.
+Most people with spinal stenosis cannot walk for a long period without having significant pain.

 More serious symptoms include:

-Your doctor will also move your legs in different positions, including bending and straightening your knees.
+Your provider will also move your legs in different positions, including bending and straightening your knees.
 This is to check your strength and ability to move.

-To test nerve function, the doctor uses a rubber hammer to check your reflexes.
-To test how well your nerves sense feeling, the doctor touches your legs in many places with a pin, cotton swab, or feather.
+To test nerve function, your provider will use a rubber hammer to check your reflexes.
+To test how well your nerves sense feeling, your provider will touch your legs in many places with a pin, cotton swab, or feather.
 To check your balance, your provider will ask you to close your eyes while keeping your feet together.

-A brain and nervous system (neurologic) examination helps confirm leg weakness and decreased sensation in the legs.
-The following tests may be done:
+A brain and nervous system (neurologic) examination helps confirm leg weakness and loss of sensation in the legs.
+You may have the following tests:

-Your doctor and other health professionals will help you manage your pain and keep you as active as possible.
+Your provider and other health professionals will help you manage your pain and keep you as active as possible.

 Treatments for back pain caused by spinal stenosis include: